solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 be a separate change.

 ### Receipt Tree Specification

+The receipt tree is a binary merkle tree of receipts, where each node is a 32 byte hash of the Receipt data structure.

 We construct a deterministic tree over a list of Receipts per slot.
 The tree needs to be strictly deterministic as any other cryptographic primitive to ensure that trees are exactly identical when individually constructed by different nodes.
+For membership proofs and inclusion checks one should be able to provide a path from the leaf node (Receipt) to the root of the tree.
+The locally computed root is compared for equality.

 ```
-Receipt tree with four receipts as leaf nodes [R1, R2, R3, R4] where R1, R2, R3 and R4 are the
+Receipt tree with four receipts as leaf nodes [R1, R2, R3, R4] where R1, R2, R3 and R4 are
-receipts of transactions 1, 2, 3, and 4.
+the receipts of transactions 1, 2, 3, and 4.
+R is the root.

         R
       /  \